elenamerenkova/elenamerenkova/README.md

-### Welcome, all! 👋

-Recent IT graduate specializing in programming seeking an entry level position in software development area

-About me:

-✌️  Programming geek and enthusiast.

-🎓 Java [Spring, Hibernate], JavaScript, PHP, Python, C#. // HTML, CSS, JavaScript, React, Bootstrap.

 👤 INTJ
 <!--
 **elenamerenkova/elenamerenkova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.